withastro/docs/src/pages/en/guides/markdown-content.md

 ### Escaping special characters

-Because certain characters have a special meaning in Markdown and MDX syntax, you may need to escape characters if you want to render them literally.
+Certain characters have a special meaning in Markdown and MDX.
+You may need to use a different syntax if you want to display them.
 To do this, you can use [HTML entities](https://developer.mozilla.org/en-US/docs/Glossary/Entity) for these characters instead.

 For example, to prevent a less-than sign, `<`, being interpreted as the beginning of an HTML element, write `&lt;`.
 Or, to prevent curly braces, `{`, being interpreted as the beginning of a JavaScript expression in MDX, write `&lcub;`.